TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - removed unused function getContentObject
 - Integration SFC Backend functions for the cache
 - [!!!]
 Migrate the backend module and all functions to the new Caching Framework mechanism
+- Migrate one manually clear cache to the core mechanism, by tagging the pages with the right pageId_X tag

 2015-04-20 Tim Lochmüller <tim@fruit-lab.de>